 - Level of Competition: the archer should be following the “Train to Compete” and/or “Shoot to Excel” stages of the Long Term Archer Development model (LTAD), which can be found on the Administration page.

-- Coach: The archer should be training with a coach with a minimum Introduction to Competition / Level 2 certification.
+- Coach: The archer should be training with a coach with a minimum Instructor of Intermediate / Level 2 certification.
 Any athlete who is not currently working with a coach and would like to be can contact the BCAA for assistance with finding one in your area.

 Benefits of being in the program

 - Potential to be chosen to the Provincial team attending the Nationals, and therefore eligible for financial assistance through the BC Archery Association National Team funding